 The trading results for the year and the Group's financial position at the end of the year are shown in the attached financial statements.
-The Directors have recommended payment of a dividend of nil p per share (FY2017 nil p).
+The Directors have recommended payment of a dividend of 10.4p per share (FY2018 nil p).